tektoncd/pipeline/docs/podtemplates.md

 This allows to customize some Pod specific field per `Task` execution, aka `TaskRun`.

-Alternatively, you can also define a default pod template in tekton config, see [here](./install.md) When a pod template is specified for a `PipelineRun` or `TaskRun`, the default pod template is ignored, ie both templates are **NOT** merged, it's always one or the other.
+Alternatively, you can also define a default pod template in tekton config, see [here](./install.md) When a pod template is specified for a `PipelineRun` or `TaskRun`, the default pod template is ignored, i.e. both templates are **NOT** merged, it's always one or the other.

 ---